phpearth/docs/intro/basics.md

     1. [PHP Errors](#php-errors)
     2. [What is next?](#what-is-next)

 This tutorial will show you basic PHP syntax and its features.
-If you're new to PHP read the most basic [PHP tutorial](http://php.net/manual/en/tutorial.php) to get started as quickly and painlessly as possible.
-For becoming modern PHP developer read and follow also [PHP: The Right Way](http://phptherightway.com).
+If you're new to PHP, read the most basic [PHP tutorial](http://php.net/manual/en/tutorial.php) to get started as quickly and painlessly as possible.
+For becoming a modern PHP developer, read and follow [PHP: The Right Way](http://phptherightway.com).
 Seriously.

 ## PHP in a nutshell

-* scripting language
+* Scripting language
-* procedural and object oriented language
+* Procedural and object oriented language
-* dynamically (weakly) typed
+* Dynamically (weakly) typed
-* syntax similar to C, C++, C#, Java and Perl
+* Syntax similar to C, C++, C#, Java and Perl
 * Imperative language
 * PHP has closures